How are figures calculated by CBS?

 The statistical process – step by step

 - The question.
-This may be based on a statutory national or European obligation, or it could be a request from a Dutch ministry, for instance.
+It may be requests from local governments, semi-governmental institutes or from a ministry, for instance.

 - Anonymity.
-Data from registers and surveys are anonymised as soon as possible after they come in by removing directly identifying attributes.
+Data from registers and survey questionnaires are pseudonymised as quickly as possible after they come in by immediately removing identifying attributes.

 - Analysis and processing.
-During analysis and processing of the data, CBS identifies and corrects evident errors.
+During the data analysis and processing, CBS identifies and corrects evident errors.
 In addition, various methods are used to estimate missing data, based on other available information.
-Sample data are weighted and raised to match the requested population level.
+This is added to the existing sources.
+If – in case of a survey – a sample was drawn, the data are raised to match the requested population level.

 - Statistical security.
-Before publication, careful checks are performed first with respect to possible disclosure of individual data.
-There may be no risk that data of individual companies or persons can be derived from the data.
+Here, careful checks are performed with respect to possible disclosure of individual data in cells intended for publication.
+There may be no risk that data of individual companies and/or persons can be derived from the data.
 If such a risk exists, cells for publication are automatically aggregated or values are removed from those cells.
-CBS will never publish statistical information about individual persons or companies or provide this to third parties.
+CBS will never publish statistical information about individual persons and/or companies or provide this to third parties.

 - Publication.
 This important step entails dissemination of reliable and coherent statistical information among the largest possible audience.
-This is done via the media and directly, through various CBS channels (e.g. the StatLine database, www.cbs.nl and social media).
-CBS uses various forms of publication including animation, press conference, news release, video, paper etc.
+This is done via the media and directly, through various CBS channels (e.g. StatLine, website and social media).
+CBS uses various forms of publication, including animation, news release, paper, press conference, video, etc.